choderalab/FragmentFold/science/2024.03.01_siyang_testing/README.md

-This directory is where Siyang will put all of her initial tests.
+This directory is where Siyang will put all of her initial tests for trying to dock the proteins.